Updated 16-Mar-2020 11:56

 The dual receivers allow beam steering of the receive antenna system if a second receive antenna is available.

-OR the second receiver can be used to monitor a different frequency, on an entirely different frequency band (MARS channel).
+OR the second receiver can be used to monitor a different frequency, on an entirely different frequency band (net channel).

 A beverage for 160, 80, even 40 meters would be very helpful!